camilasan/make-popcorn/README.md

 - $? list of prerequisites that have changed
 - $@ target name

-On this mix:
+- On this mix:
 ```
 compile: popcorn/style.scss
 	sass popcorn/style.scss popcorn/style.css
 ```
-You can replace popcorn/style.scss for $<:
+- You can replace popcorn/style.scss for $<:
 ```
 compile: popcorn/style.scss
 	sass $< popcorn/style.css
 ```

-12. Includes might make it tastier.
+:ice_cream: 12.
+Includes might make it tastier.

 When you need to separate large pieces of logic, besides using [functions](https://www.gnu.org/software/make/manual/html_node/Call-Function.html) you can consider to use includes.
 For achive it you need to create a file with the extension .mk.